The Importance of Double Compression in Bending

 - Napalm Jedd vs The Iron Tamer

 This entry was posted on Tuesday, November 5th, 2013 at 12:02 pm and is filed under bending, feats of strength, feats of strength bending, old strongman feats of strength, steel bending, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson